 Below is a selection of testimonials from veterans that have attended previous expeditions with VetRun180.
 It is always great for us to hear the positive impact our expeditions make to the injured veterans.

-Karl - VetRun180 - Beneficiary
+Benny - VetRun180 - Beneficiary

 I was medically discharged from the Royal Marines.
 At the same time, I experienced a number of life changes and was struggling to envisage what the future would hold.
 I was lacking both purpose and challenge in my life.
 I was intrigued when I received an email about Vetrun180.
 I thought to myself “The concept sounds amazing; I should get involved”.